Stress, Skin and How to Treat Your Stress Breakouts

 Stress breakouts are inevitable and while we can do our best to prevent these break outs, we need a plan of action for treating them when they flare up.
 You should continue preventative measures even after a breakout occurs, most importantly keeping yourself well hydrated.

-Moisturizing is equally important as drinking water.
+Moisturizing is equally as important as drinking water to keep skin hydrated.
 Be sure to pick moisturizers that contain barrier repair ingredients.
-Because the face is more susceptible to moisture loss due to stress, you should generally focus more on facial moisturizers.

 Hydrate, moisturize, and nurture (your skin and your mind!).
-If you find yourself dealing with stress breakouts often, consider changes you can make to your day-to-day to mitigate stress or consult a medical professional to explore adjustments that can help.
-To curb and treat the breakouts you can’t avoid, be sure to drink enough water and make sure you are using the best skin care products for your skin type.
+If you find yourself dealing with breakouts often, consider changes you can make to your day-to-day to mitigate stress or consult a medical professional to explore adjustments that can help.
+To curb and treat the breakouts you can’t avoid, be sure to drink enough water and make sure you are using the best skin care products for your Baumann Skin Type.

 Stress can indirectly result in acne breakouts because natural sebum production can increase when stressed.
 When there is too much sebum, or oil, on the face, acne is much more likely.